 Research findings of domestic researchers such as Tolouei (2012), Kalantari & Momeni (2015), Taslimi & Agha Mohammadi (2015) confirm that these results are consistent with the document of fundamental change in education.
 Because other necessities such as internal awareness of students, the importance of cultural dynamics, the growing importance of visual information, the impact of the media on beliefs and values and attitudes, in line with the content and objectives of the mentioned documents.
 Accordingly, the policies proposed in media literacy education should be tailored to the objectives of the Fundamental Transformation Document.
-On the other hand, experts emphasize the high use of media by students, the introduction of media literacy education in the country's schools becomes more necessary.
+On the other hand, experts emphasize the high use of media by students, the importance of virtual communication.
+In fact, with the high access and use of media by students, the introduction of media literacy education in the country's schools becomes more necessary.
 In addition, in the educational content of discourse analysis, attention to the opportunities and threats of new media, visual literacy and questioning, and strengthening the power of reasoning and critical thinking along with addressing the characteristics of different types of media is of particular importance.
 In the meantime, there is a picture of a native view of media literacy education that is in line with the principles and definitions of